Isopropyl alcohol, SD alcohol, Cetyl alcohol, Cetearyl alcohol and plain old alcohol in skincare products.

 - Thickeners: People like thick, rich creams.
 They just feel good when you put them on.
 Fatty alcohols can help thicken a formula to the right consistency.

 These alcohols are usually portrayed in more positive light than the others, as they are not drying or damaging.
-On the contrary, they do help to moisturize skin because of the natural fatty acid content.
+On the contrary, fatty alcohols in skincare products help to moisturize skin because of the natural fatty acid content.

 Those with sensitive skin, however, may want to avoid these as well.
 Why?
 They have a reputation for causing irritation in sensitive folks.
 In a 1990 study, for example, researchers applied emulsifying agents, including cetyl stearyl alcohol, to real human patients.
 A total of 54 out of 737 experienced reactions to them—redness, inflammation, and the like.

 A later study with five fatty alcohols on 146 patients showed similar results, with just over 23 percent of the participants showing reactions to the alcohols—mostly to oleyl alcohol.
 Note that these were patients who were already identified as having suspected reactions to cosmetic products, so if this describes you, it may be best to avoid alcohols altogether.
 A later 2011 study also referred to the possibility of reactions with coco- and lauryl glucosides, which are mixtures of fatty alcohols and glucose.
 (You’ll see these ingredients in some standard cleansing products and even in sunscreens.)